 Most people hate the rainy days because of its inconvenience rather than hating the rain itself.
 They don’t like to get wetted by the rain but like to watch the rain indoors.
 Also, we found the Visual & Auditory features of rain are most compelling to people.

 Why will Visual & Auditory features of rain attractive?

 Rainy day provides an obscure, soft, misty, low contrast scene, and rain sound is a kind of white noise, making people feel peaceful, and focused.
 Based on these features, the rainy day provides people a kind of anti-social ambience and make people feel relaxed.

-Can we create an enjoyable experience of rainy days by combine rain scene and rain sound?
+Can we create an enjoyable experience of rainy days by combining rain scene and rain sound?

 Final Concept: Inspired by the attraction of rainy vision & sound, we decided to design a public interactive installation at the curbside, Rainy Bar, for people to retreat from the hustle and bustle of urbanism in rainy days.